meteor/meteor/v3-docs/v3-migration-docs/index.md

 ```

-## Will MongoDB Collection Methods be removed from the server?
+## Will MongoDB Collection Methods be removed from the server? {#mongo-methods-server}

 _Yes_, we will remove those MongoDB collection methods that do not end with `*Async`.